-- Bib — Aden + Anais Burpy Bib are fabricated of soft 100% cotton muslin and serve dual purpose as bib with a snap and burp cloth in one.
-Uniquely kidney-shaped for maximum coverage, they are both absorbent and easy to wash.
+- Bib — Aden + Anais Burpy Bib are soft 100% cotton muslin and serve a dual purpose as a bib with a snap and burp cloth in one.
+Kidney-shaped for maximum coverage, they are both absorbent and easy to wash.

-- Sweater — Consider having at least one cozy sweater for baby for chilly outings.
-Zutano Cozie Fleece Contrast Hoodie (below right) is great for a casual, zippered sweater worn alone or makes for a nice layering piece in colder months.
+- Sweater — Consider having at least one cozy baby sweater for chilly outings.
+The Zutano Cozie Fleece Contrast Hoodie (below right) is a casual, zippered sweater worn alone or as a nice layering piece in colder months.
 The cuffs, waistband and hood lining are made of 100% interlock cotton while the body is 80/20 cotton/poly.
-With snaps up the front, this is a fresh, staple layering piece that will be used daily.
+With snaps up the front, this is a fresh, layering piece you'll use daily.

 Strolling with Infant

-As stated in the section titled "In Hospital with Baby," an infant car seat frame stroller is great for clicking the car seat right into a lightweight frame for easy, smooth surface strolling.
-They typically have good-sized under storage, so a quick trip to the grocery store is simple to achieve.
-More importantly, frames are easy to fold/unfold and load/unload into and out of the car for multi-stop days in the car with baby.
+A lightweight car seat frame stroller is useful for clicking the car seat onto for strolling on smooth, hard surfaces.
+They typically have adequate storage, so a quick trip to the grocery store is simple to achieve.
+More importantly, the frames are easy to fold/unfold and load/unload into and out of the car for multi-stop trips with a baby.

 - Angel Dear Baby Fuzzy Footie is soft and warm.
-For a more substantial piece for colder weather, the Columbia Infant Frosty Freeze Bunting complete with an ample hoody, water-resistant shell fabric, plush fleece lining in the body, and insulated with high-loft faux down which makes it easy to wash.
+For a more substantial piece for colder weather, the Columbia Infant Frosty Freeze Bunting comes with an ample hoody, water-resistant shell fabric, plush fleece lining in the body, and has high-loft faux down insulation which makes it easy to wash.
 You will definitely want some warm socks and mittens with this number, however, as the fold-over hands and feet are not insulated.

-- Bassinet Strolling — If you love the idea of strolling with your baby in a bassinet, we highly recommend the UPPAbaby Vista which took home our Top Pick Award for Versatility in our The Best Full-size Strollers of 2018 review.
+- Bassinet Strolling — If you love the idea of strolling with your baby in a bassinet, we highly recommend the UPPAbaby Vista.
+While we don't recommend using the bassinet for overnight sleeping, the stroller took home our Top Pick Award for Versatility in our The Best Full-size Strollers review and comes standard with the bassinet.